etendosoftware/docs/docs/developer-guide/etendo-copilot/available-tools/openapi-tool.md

     ETENDO_HOST=http://localhost:8080/etendo
 ```
 !!! warning
-    Replace http://localhost:8080/etendo with the real link of the Etendo system.
+    Replace http://localhost:8080/etendo with the real url of the Etendo system.

 ## Functionality